reneedesporte/reneedesporte.github.io/_posts/2025-11-07-hosting-my-website-on-cloudflare.markdown

   </iframe>
 </div>

 So I took a look under the hood... or I had ChatGPT take a look (I'm still new to all this HTML/CSS/JavaScript stuff).
-I fed [Walz's home page](https://walzr.com/)'s source code into ChatGPT who said that Walz's site was likely hosted on Cloudflare since "the HTML includes a Cloudflare beacon script at the bottom".
+I fed in [Walz's home page](https://walzr.com/)'s source code and learned that Walz's site was likely hosted on Cloudflare since "the HTML includes a Cloudflare beacon script at the bottom".

 That was enough for me.
 Well, that and the fact that [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages#about-github-pages) only hosts [static sites](https://www.geeksforgeeks.org/websites-apps/static-vs-dynamic-website/).